© Kurt Stüber [1], some rights reserved (CC-BY-SA) · Wikimedia Commons

 Care Guide

-Plant nursery starts or rooted cuttings in spring, spacing 18–24 inches (45–60 cm) apart in full sun with well-drained soil.
-Raised beds or gravel mulch improve drainage.
-Drought-tolerant once established; overwatering and winter wet cause root rot and premature death.
-Harvest stems throughout the growing season, cutting 4–6 inches (10–15 cm) of stem tips.
-In the Pacific Northwest, sage is evergreen and provides year-round harvest.
-Plants become woody and unproductive after 3–5 years; replace with new plants propagated from stem cuttings or layering.
-Container culture (3+ gallon) is standard for balcony and windowsill herb gardens.Pruning
+Plant nursery starts or rooted cuttings in spring, spacing 18-24 inches (45-60 cm) apart in full sun with well-drained soil.
+Raised beds, gravel mulch, or mound planting on south-facing slopes improves drainage and extends plant life in Pacific Northwest winters when soil saturation is the primary cause of premature death.
+Drought-tolerant once established; overwatering and winter wet cause root rot and the loss of plants.
+Stems are harvested through the growing season by cutting 4-6 inches (10-15 cm) of stem tips, and frequent harvest maintains compact bushy growth.
+In Pacific Northwest mild-winter lowland gardens, the species is evergreen and carries year-round culinary harvest.
+Plants become woody and unproductive after 3-5 years, at which point replacement plants propagated from stem cuttings (which root easily in spring under mist) or layering carry the planting forward.
+Container culture (3 gallons / 11 liters or larger) is standard for balcony and windowsill herb gardens and reduces winter wet exposure compared to in-ground plantings.Pruning

-Cut back by one-third in early spring (March–April) to stimulate bushy new growth — cut into green wood only, not into bare woody stems (old wood does not regenerate).
+Cut back by one-third in early spring (March through April) to stimulate bushy new growth from the base.
+Cut into green wood only; the species does not regenerate from cuts into bare old wood without green leaf attachment, so pruning is kept above the green-leafed portion of each stem.
 Remove spent flower stalks after bloom.
-Light harvest-pruning throughout the growing season maintains compact form.Pruning Schedule
+Light harvest-pruning through the growing season maintains compact form and continuous tender growth for culinary use.Pruning Schedule

 J